bengourley/merstone/Readme.md

 ```

 ## The name?
 I've made a bunch of MVC-like components.
-I named each one after villages one the
+I named each one after villages on the
 [Isle of Wight](http://en.wikipedia.org/wiki/Isle_of_Wight) (where I live) beginning
 with the same letter as the thing it represents.